It’s a question they always ask whenever I tell someone what I do for a living. Usually followed by the next question: How did I make $5000 a month?

 As I mentioned earlier, the amount of money you can make freelancing depends on your field and skills.
 For example, while some freelance writers make $10,000 a month, there are freelance programmers who make over $100,000.

-If you’re a programmer, there will be no doubt about a secured income in your freelance career.
+If you’re a programmer, there’s no doubt about a secured income in your freelance career.
 Writing and design aren’t too bad either.
-Then again, it all comes down to your experience, how you find leads, and your approach on jobs.
+Then again, it all comes down to your experience, how you find leads, and your approach to jobs.
+But there are many other freelance skills you can learn online.